yomidevs/yomitan/docs/development/language-features.md

 <img style="float: right; margin-left: 20px; " src="../../img/deinflection-example.png">

 Deinflection is the process of converting a word to its base or dictionary form.
 For example, "running" would be deinflected to "run".
-This is useful for finding the headword in the dictionary, as well as helping the user understand the grammar (morphology) of the language.
+This is useful for finding the word in the dictionary, as well as helping the user understand the grammar (morphology) of the language.

 These grammatical rules are located in files such as `english-transforms.js`.